azoth-lang/azoth.language.reference/src/statements.md

 a statement is expected, but no action is desired.

 **TODO:** Perhaps there should be no empty statement.
 With curly brace blocks there may be no need for it.
 Rather, it may just be an opportunity for mistakes.
+It could also confuse the case of abstract implied by no method body.